zalkar-z/UDP_DoS/README.md

 ### DoS in action

-1. Run [server.py](src/server.py) on UDP Server: `python3 server.py <ip_addr_of_udp_client>`.
-Don't forget to pass UDP Client's IP, since the server needs to identify the client among bots, and reply with a message.
+1. Run [install.sh](src/install.sh) script on UDP server.
+This would install all the needed components and run the server on the machine.
+As of the latest commit, the server would instead listen to all clients, including bots.
+This would help to showcase better what exactly were the steps taken in an attempt to stop the attacks.

 2. Run [client.py](src/client.py) on UDP Client: `python3 client.py <ip_addr_of_udp_server>`.
 Pass UDP Server's IP to point the client to it.